mfroute/halouma.github.io/index.md

 ![Hit and threshold, vizualization](/assets/img/Unknown.png){: .mx-auto.d-block :}

 Here we _normalized_ black and hispanic hit rates in each state to the respective white hit rate.
 That allows to have only numbers between zero and one and visualize in a clearer way the difference between them.
-Also, a state could have only low hit rates for every ethnic origins, without this indication more or less discrimination.
+This is also necessary because hit rates and thresholds could be low or high over all ethnicities in a state, what matters is the difference relative to the white hit rates and thresholds.

 - Can you see how **all thresholds** (_right plot_) **for minorities are lower than the one for white drivers** ?
 - It's almost **the same for the hit rates** (_left plot_) !
 Can you spot the two states that make an exception ? (it's Illinois and South Carolina)